Sitecore/jss/docs/data/routes/docs/techniques/forms/en.md

 ## Getting Started

 This document assumes you are familiar with JSS fundamentals and have a React-based JSS app that you have set up and deployed to Sitecore.
-It is not possible to use Sitecore Forms in disconnected or headless mode.
+It is not possible to use Sitecore Forms in disconnected mode.

 ### Creating a Sitecore Form